revspace/mediawiki-HybridAuth/README.md

 ## Configuration

 HybridAuth is a framework, and requires *providers* to implement the needed back-end functionality to integrate with a remote system.
-An authentication and authorization method using a specific provider with specific configuration is referred to as an authentication *domain*.
+An authentication and authorization method using a specific provider with specific configuration is referred to as an auth *domain*.
+Global configuration parameters are as follows:

+### `$wgHybridEnableLocal`

+Whether to enable local login as fallback.
+Default: `true`.

+### `$wgHybridDomains`

-Domains can be added by way of entries in the `$wgHybridAuthDomains` configuration parameters.
-The key of the entry is the name of the domain, and the value is an associative array with its configuration.
-A reference of configuration parameters follows:
+Auth domains are added by way of entries in this associate array.
+The key of the entry should be the name of the domain, and the value an associative array with the domain configuration.
+A reference of domain configuration parameters follows:

 * `provider`: The name of the provider to use for this domain;
 * `config`: An associative array to pass to the provider for its own configuration;

-### `user`
+#### `user`

 * `map_type`: How to map remote users to local users, can be one of the followin values (default: `username`):
   - `username`: Match usernames;